ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 >
 > When modeling geological flows, the raw resource, or mineral names should be used as the elementary flow flowable.
 The reason for this recommendation is that this method requires users to track flows through the technosphere transformations to create the metals that are used during manufacturing.
 When mining metals, gangue or excess rock and non-valuable products as well as trace elements/metals are part of the initial raw resource extraction process.
 By modeling the raw material mineral, users can account for these by-products in the refining process.
 However, in some instances this is not possible as users may not know this information.
 Therefore, metals as raw resources are still included in the ‘Geological’ flow class.
 Users should be careful when using these flows that they account for the raw material losses from extraction through refining.
-It is recommended that users apply 5-10% loss of material during refining.
+It is recommended that users apply 5-10% loss of material during refining when calculating the value of the raw material.

 >
 #### <span class="smallcaps">Highlight 9: Land Use</span>